 After another user receives the link, he or she can choose to download files directly or save it to his or her cloud drive account (this option requires MultCloud account registration).

 The Bottom Line

-In conclusion, you are able to copy from OneDrive to Google Drive following any ways above.
-If you prefer to use MultCloud, as you can see from the snapshots, you can manage files between different accounts among same or different cloud services.
-For instance, you can move files from one Google Drive to another, sync files between OneDrive and Google Drive.
+In conclusion, you are able to transfer files from OneDrive to Google Drive following anyways above.
+If you prefer to use MultCloud, as you can see from the snapshots, you can manage files between different accounts among the same or different cloud services.
+For instance, you can move files from one Google Drive to another, and sync files between OneDrive and Google Drive.
 Or, you can just link Dropbox to Google Drive for better data management.